Morphological Network: How Far Can We Go with Morphological Neurons?: Morphological Neurons

 The $\max$ and $\min$ operators used in the dilation and erosion neurons are only piece-wise differentiable.
-As a result, only a single element of structuring element is updated at each iteration of backpropagation algorithm.
-To overcome this problem we propose to use the soft version of $\max$ and $\min$~\cite{cook2011basic} to define soft dilation and erosion operation as follows.
+As a result, only a single element of the structuring element is updated at each iteration.
+To overcome this problem we propose to use the soft version of $\max$ and $\min$~\cite{cook2011basic} to define \emph{soft dilation} and \emph{soft erosion} neurons as follows.

-where $\hat{\oplus}$ and $\hat{\ominus}$ denote the soft dilation and soft erosion, respectively, and $\beta$ is the "hardness" of the soft operations.The soft version can be made close to their ``hard'' counterpart by making $\beta$ large enough \cite{cook2011basic}.
+where $\hat{\oplus}$ and $\hat{\ominus}$ denote the soft dilation and soft erosion, respectively, and $\beta$ is the ``hardness'' of the soft operations.
+The soft version can be made close to its ``hard'' counterpart by making $\beta$ large enough \cite{cook2011basic}.
+Henceforth, for notational convenience, we use $\vx$ and $\vs$ to denote input and structuring element respectively for dilation (or erosion) with a limiter.
+In other words, the dilation and erosion neurons include the limiter.